How to Create a Timeless Coastal Home

 3. Play with patterns on pillows and rugs instead of upholstery.

-Too much pattern can feel busy or overwhelming.
-While this look certainly has its place in design, sticking to more simple patterns for your main pieces like furniture you sit on, can convey a timeless look.
+Too many patterns can feel busy or overwhelming.
+While this look certainly has its place in design, sticking to more simple patterns for your main pieces like the furniture you sit on, can convey a timeless look.
 A simple linen sofa will be a much better fit to exude classic coastal style versus a bold print.
 Adding a vintage rug or a beautiful block print pillow is always a good idea if you would like to introduce some interest in a space.
 These are items that can be changed more easily and affordable.
 For larger pieces stick to simple patterns or solid neutral hues.

 4. Incorporate classic coastal elements like shiplap, stripes, and pops of blue.